 Step Two — Sign Up for a Passport Appointment

-Generally speaking, for first-timers (as your newborn likely will be), this happens at an acceptance facility in your town (typically a USPS Post Office).
+Generally speaking, for first-timers (as newborns tend to be for most things), this happens at an acceptance facility in your town (typically a U.S. Post Office).

-While there are ways around this (involving notarized paperwork, etc.), it’s easiest for BOTH parents (or whoever’s listed on the birth certificate) to go in with baby.
+Though there are ways around it (involving notarized paperwork, etc.), it’s always best for BOTH parent(s)/guardian(s) (whoever’s listed on the birth certificate) to go in with baby.

 You’ll need to make your appointment online via travel.state.gov.

-Passport processing typically takes 4-6 weeks, so if you are traveling before then, you’ll likely need to pay the expedite fee and likely want to pay for overnight return service as well.
+Passport processing is taking 8-11 weeks for routine service here in 2022.
+If you are traveling before then, you’ll likely need to pay the expedite fee and will probably want to pay for overnight shipping (for when it’s sent back to you) as well.

 In rare cases, you can qualify for an appointment at a regional Passport Agency, but you’ll need to provide proof of imminent travel to get an appointment.